The Aboriginal History of Communities from Victoria is proudly displayed throughout Bunjilaka, the Aboriginal Cultural Center at Melbourne Museum.

 Wurreka consists of a 50 meter long zinc wall area leading to the artist's exhibition place.

-Wominjeka where visitors are greeted, the ritual strengthening the traditional culture of welcoming people to the country.
+Wominjeka where visitors are greeted, the ritual strengthening and the traditional culture of welcoming people to the country.

 Birrarung meaning Yarra River is where the visitor can enjoy and begin to understand the different art forms from South Eastern Australia.